☀️Fun EOY Review Ideas!

-The 3 Step Formula for Teaching Point of View in 3rd, 4th, and 5th Grade
+3 Steps for Teaching Point of View in 3rd, 4th, & 5th Grade

-Teaching point of view can be tricky, especially as students get older and progress through the point of view standards.
+Teaching point of view can be tricky, especially as students get older and progress through the point of view standards for each grade level.

 There are three main steps for teaching point of view and they build upon one another.